strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.8.6.6 =
+* BUG: Fixed issue introduced in 1.8.6.5 where "Please enter all required fields" errors would show up even for free/etc levels at checkout.

 = 1.8.6.5 =
 * BUG: Now checking for required fields even if $pmpro_requirebilling is not set.
 * BUG: The redirect_to URL is now encoded with urlencode() when using the !!referrer!! tag in the logged out/non-member text settings on the advanced settings tab.
 (Thanks, Robert Wilkins)